sim-/tgy/README.md

 - 16-bit output PWM with full clock rate resolution (~18kHz PWM with a POWER_RANGE of 800 steps)
 - 24-bit timing and PWM pulse tracking at full clock rate resolution
-- ICP-based pulse time recording (on supported hardware) for zero throttle jitter
+- ICP-based pulse time recording (on supported hardware) for zero PWM input control jitter
-- Immediate PWM input to PWM output for best possible multicopter response (eg: ideal for tricopters, quadcopters, etc., but NOT where soft start or really any significant current limiting is needed!)
+- Immediate PWM input to PWM output for best possible multicopter response (but NOT where soft start or really any significant current limiting is needed!)
 - Accepts any PWM update rate (minimum ~5microseconds PWM low time)
 - Optimized interrupt code (very low minimum PWM and reduced full throttle bump)